SXAuroraTSUBASAResearch/aurora-ansible/README.md

 ### aurora-ib.yaml

-This playbook installs Mellanox OFED, installs packages in ve-infiniband and setup IB network as described in the installation guide.
+This playbook installs Mellanox OFED and packages in @ve-infiniband, and then setup IB network as described in the installation guide.

 Before using this, please download